-HoA.i,ii Most SOPs, however, with only a few exceptions,iii mention that they were drafted specifically for the EU-IOM JI.
-In particular, most specify that they only apply to returns not assisted by IOM, or to forced returns, and some also specify that they only apply to migrants in a formerly irregular situation.
+HoA,^{i,ii} Most SOPs, however, with only a few exceptions,iii mention that they were drafted specifically for the EU-IOM JI.
+In particular, most specify that they do not apply to returns not assisted by IOM, or to forced returns, and some also specify that they only apply to migrants in a formerly irregular situation.
 A significant exception are the SOPs of Ghana, which cover all returnees, assisted by IOM or not (they remain, however, quite vague).
 With rare exceptions (e.g. Nigeria, The Gambia), few government actors are mentioned - as opposed to IOM which is very frequently referenced.
-Further, other organisations dealing with returns mentioned that they were not using the SOPs drafted as part of the JI.
-This focus on a specific group of returnees (assisted by the JI) is an issue especially for countries in the HoA, whose stranded citizens are most likely to be in Middle Eastern countries or to a lesser extent on the way to South Africa, not on the way to Europe.iv As for the coordination groups that were supported by the JI, several interviewees mentioned that their meetings were only an opportunity to discuss JI activities, as opposed to broader return and reintegration issues in the country.
-Most mentioned being dependent upon IOM funding to meet, and are unlikely to keep meeting at the end of the project.
+Further, other organisations dealing with returns mentioned that they were not using the SOPs drafted as part of the JI.5 This focus on a specific group of returnees (assisted by the JI) is an issue especially for countries in the HoA, whose stranded citizens are most likely to be in Middle Eastern countries or to a lesser extent on the way to South Africa, not on the way to Europe.^{iv} As for the coordination groups that were supported by the JI, several interviewees mentioned that their meetings were only an opportunity to discuss JI activities, as opposed to broader return and reintegration issues in the country.6 Most mentioned being dependent upon IOM funding to meet, and are unlikely to keep meeting at the end of the project.

 The implementation of the SOPs developed for the JI was effective overall, but, for most countries, remained fully dependent on donor funding, at least for the reintegration phase.
 As further detailed in the third-party monitoring and learning reports produced by Altai for the EU Trust Fund, governments were closely involved in the return, arrival and post-arrival assistance stages, and in some cases (e.g. Nigeria) even funded and organised some returns themselves.
 However, coordination between countries of departure (notably Libya and Niger) and origin usually fully relied on coordination between IOM offices in both countries (as opposed to coordination between both countries' governments).
 Further, the involvement of national authorities in the reintegration process tended to decrease as the reintegration process advanced.
-Most governments did not provide funding for reintegration activities.v
+Most governments did not provide funding for reintegration activities.

 More holistic and government-led frameworks would ensure greater ownership and contributions by origin countries.
 More holistic frameworks, covering migrants others than those stranded on the way to Europe, would be in line with the approach of several national migration policies/strategies (e.g. those of Guinea, Niger, Senegal, Mali) which tend to approach 'returns' in an all-inclusive way, covering qualified diaspora and other types of returns.
 For example, Guinea is currently drafting an 'engagement strategy for the Guinean diaspora and returning migrants', with a focus on harnessing the potential of all returnees.
 So far, governments seem to have (financially) contributed only to programming covering also other types of returnees (beyond returnees stranded on the way to Europe).
 For example, in Ethiopia, the government did allocate (limited) funding to the reintegration of returnees from Saudi Arabia.
-In Sudan, the government set up a National Fund to iii At least Nigeria.
-SOPs in the Horn of Africa were not made available to the research team, except for those for Sudan.
+In Sudan, the government set up a National Fund to ii The Joint Initiative was active in 13 countries in the SLC region (all those covered by our study plus Guinea Bissau), 4 in the HoA and 5 in the North of Africa.

-&lt;sup>i Djibouti, Ethiopia, and Sudan, with Somalia forthcoming.
+1 Djibouti, Ethiopia, and Sudan, with Somalia forthcoming.